 When peppers are cooked they become sweet and caramelized and when they’re combined with potatoes and spices, this dish becomes a yin and yang type of sweet and spicy potato curry.
-Served with naan, chapati, with daal and rice, or as a side dish, this potato curry is a great way to use up a good quantity of late summer peppers.
+Serve it with naan, chapati, with daal and rice, or as a side dish, this curry is a great way to use up a good quantity of late summer peppers.
 Give it a try!

 - 4-5 bell peppers cut into 3 inch strips – yellow, orange, green and red peppers or any variety of peppers – about 6 cups